 What you will do in each course varies along with the topics.
 Some sections will focus on reading and discussion.
 Some sections write more.
 Still others produce products of different kinds.
 The only constant is a focus on active, engaged learning in a small group setting.

 Every section of UNIV 1784 will have one or more facilitators in addition to the instructor.
-At UConn Storrs, each section is assigned 2 or 3 upper-class Honors student facilitators who will also be present during the instructor day.
-At UConn Stamford, the facilitator will be a University staff member.
+Each section is assigned 2 or 3 upper-class Honors student facilitators who will also be present during the instructor day.

 The facilitator portion of UNIV 1784 is a critical way in which incoming Honors students are supported once they arrive on campus.
 Expect an introduction to academic and social resources around campus, cultivation of your relationships with other Honors students, advice on succeeding at UConn and in Honors, and a focus on “staying whelmed” and healthy as you do so.